 1. Accelerate speed to lead

 Serious prospects have done their research by the time they reach out to your business.
 They’ve spent hours reading customer reviews, checking out your pricing options and researching competitors.
 So by the time they reach out, they’re ready to take action.
 Don’t let your leads sit idle because of outdated internal processes that dictate how leads need to funnel from one person to the next.
+Leverage marketing automation and lead generation before your valuable leads trickle away.
 Time can kill deals and these days, just five extra minutes will drop your chances of connecting with a lead by 9x.

 “If you’re not communicating real-time with your prospects, your competitors are”